merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ## config.json

-Once you know which worklfow you want to work with, the config file gives you a great degree of flexibility to modify parameters and order of steps associated with that workflow.
+Once you know with which workflow you want to work, the config file gives you a great degree of flexibility to modify parameters and order of steps associated with that workflow.
 The config file is a mandatory input of all workflows, even if you are fine with all default parameters.
 You should always take a look at the config file since you should not escape from the complexity of anything that will impact your findings.
 Preparing a config file from scratch for a given workflow could be quite a streneous task.
 But do not worry, we got you covered:

 ```
 anvi-run-workflow -w WORKFLOW-NAME \